Who is Succession‘s Number One Boy?

 And yes, contemporary large adult sons exist on the left as much as they do on the right, with Hunter Biden being the reigning LAS prince.

-The Large Adult Sons of the Roy Family—a New Form of Succession Character Power Rankings
+The Large Adult Sons of the Roy Family: The True Succession Character Rankings

 A Vulture article from 2018 is the only piece of internet journalism I’ve seen that captures the extent to which the Large Adult Son meme is personified in Succession.
 While that article is about Lon Cheney, Jr—who the author argues is the original Large Adult Son of Horror’s Golden Era—it contains this summary of the Roy family’s LAS status: